Vacuum tube: Space charge

-Voltage - Current characteristics of vacuum tube
+Characteristic curves

 All tubes with one or more control grids are controlled by an AC (Alternating Current) input voltage applied to the control grid, while the resulting amplified signal appears at the anode as a current.
 Due to the high voltage placed on the anode, a relatively small anode current can represent a considerable increase in energy over the value of the original signal voltage.
 The space charge electrons driven off the heated cathode are strongly attracted by the positive anode.
 The control grid(s) in a tube mediate this current flow by combining the small AC signal current with the grid's slightly negative value.
 When the signal sine (AC) wave is applied to the grid, it rides on this negative value, driving it both positive and negative as the AC signal wave changes.